 All mentors are teachers.
 Not all teachers are mentors.
-Well, to me, Ioana is a mentor, a teacher and a friend.
-(Andreea, MD)
+Well, to me, Ioana is a mentor, a teacher, and a friend.
+(A.Z., General Practitioner)

 Among my favorite sessions are those in which I help young doctors bring their best to their written applications and/or interviews for international internships, jobs or grants.
 I really like it when we are working towards such a high stakes goal.
 It motivates me to do my best.
 Quite often, I have to be the first to push beyond my comfort zone, and I am happy to do it.